deeppavlov/DeepPavlov/docs/components/morphotagger.rst

 If you want to utilize external morphological knowledge, you can do it in two ways.
-The first is to use [DictionaryVectorizer](../vectorizers/word_vectorizer.py#L18).
+The first is to use :class:`~deeppavlov.models.vectorizers.word_vectorizer.DictionaryVectorizer`.
-DictionaryVectorizer is instantiated from a dictionary file.
+:class:`~deeppavlov.models.vectorizers.word_vectorizer.DictionaryVectorizer` is instantiated from a dictionary file.
 Each line of a dictionary file contains two columns: a word and a space-separated list of its possible tags.
 Tags can be in any possible format.
-The config part for DictionaryVectorizer looks as
+The config part for :class:`~deeppavlov.models.vectorizers.word_vectorizer.DictionaryVectorizer` looks as

 ::